-Bedding should be clean from the get-go as your incision even though it’s covered the first few days, is still healing.
+Bedding should be clean from the get-go.
+Even though your incision is covered, the first few days the wound is still healing and cleanliness is important.
 On my 6th day home, my physical therapist removed the bandage for good and replaced it with Steri Strips (they gave the wound lateral support).

-Make sure you have several pillows available to allow you to sit up in bed.
-The extra pillows also allow you to prop up your leg if needed.
+Have several pillows available to allow you to sit up in bed.
+The extra pillows will also allow you to prop up your leg if needed.

 Use thin blankets because you’ll be sleeping on your back and any weight on your incision will be uncomfortable.
 I always slept in my underwear and a T-shirt because pajamas rubbed on the incision and made sleeping more difficult (my article about what to wear after knee replacement).

 The first 10 days I frequently woke up sweating profusely (this may have been due to the medication).
 I had to keep an extra T-shirt nearby to change into.

-Because of the sweating and the fact that I couldn’t shower the first 12 days we changed the sheets almost every day during the first two weeks.
+Because of the sweating and the inability to shower the first 12 days, we changed the sheets almost every day during the first two weeks.

 No. 2 Keep Items Nearby

-During the first week make sure your walker is placed in reaching distance from the bed.
+During the first week, make sure your walker is placed in easy reaching distance from the bed.
 Also, make sure you can reach a lamp from your sleeping position.